 of a Soft-hearted Tree

-It's a worthless tree, the old box elder in our yard.
-It's been declining for at least ten years, bark sloughing off in places, bare branches of the crown craggy against the sky.
+It was a worthless tree, the old box elder at the edge of Crow Creek.
+It had been declining for at least ten years, bark sloughing off in places, bare branches of the crown craggy against the sky.
 Several big limbs broke off in a winter ice storm.

 Question in the air

 The two flycatchers took flight at the same moment.
 One chased the other around the trees and between limbs, in a lemon-and-cinnamon streak.
-A few moments later, one of the birds stuck its head into a neat, round hole I hadn't noticed before in the box elder.
-The other flycatcher pushed past it and disappeared into the tree.
+Then one of the birds stuck its head into a neat, round hole I hadn't noticed before in the box elder.
+The other pushed past it and dived down into the tree.

-I looked at the half-alive old tree with eyes a little wider open.
+I looked at the half-alive old tree, and my eyes opened a little wider.

 Where nest holes come from

-So the ancient box elder stands at the edge of our yard, its baldness rising above all the green heads that crowd around it.
+For a few more years the ancient box elder will beside Crow Creek.
 I think we'll let that tree stand a little longer.
 To some eyes the soft-hearted box elder might be unsightly.
 But as far as the birds are concerned, it's the best tree on the place.